Wilooper/Lyrica/README.md

 - **Admin Tools** - Cache management and statistics endpoints
 - **Comprehensive Logging** - Debug and monitor with detailed request/response logs
 - **Made in India** 🇮🇳 - Optimized for Indian music platforms (JioSaavn integration)
+- **Song Meaning**Now can tell meaning of song and do a full song analysis

 ## What's New:-
 - Added a trending endpoint so so you can access top trending content of any country using apple music
 - Added top querry endpoint so you can get user top querries in your server
+- Added a ai engine to tell meaning of song and for full song analysis

 ## 🎵 Supported Sources